Getting Started: No Background Knowledge Required1

 Now that we have a means to test, we can get to work.
 Let's say we want every instance

-of vehicle to have a method called velocity
+of vehicle to have a method called velocity, returning the current

 … well … velocity of the vehicle.
 Let's also define that every newly created vehicle